Ryan Reynolds Built the Most Carefully Constructed Nice-Guy Brand in Hollywood. Here's Where It Started Cracking

 The suit also alleged that the character of Nicepool in Deadpool & Wolverine — a "woke feminist" character killed by a character voiced by Blake Lively — was a deliberate mockery of Baldoni's public persona.
 Reynolds' team called this "hurt feelings."
 Which is true, in the sense that most things in litigation involve hurt feelings at some level.

 What the countersuit did, whatever its legal merits, was introduce a version of Ryan Reynolds that the brand had never needed to address before: strategic, calculating, and prepared to use his position to damage someone professionally.
-We covered what happened when discovery was cleared to proceed — the kind of texts and emails that two extremely PR-savvy people spend significant energy hoping never see a courtroom.
-That coverage stands.
+We covered what happened when discovery was cleared to proceed.
 The anxiety spiral was real.

 whose image is now tarnished." — Source to RadarOnline, March 2025 · Brewtiful Living citing with interest